JulienFink/WiFi-Project/Attack_analysis/README.md

 # Attack analysis - forensics

-Detect live and/or post-mortem arpspoofing and deauthentication attacks
+Detect live and/or a posteriori arpspoofing and deauthentication attacks